nextcloud/documentation/user_manual/files/quota.rst

 original share owner's quota.
 When you share a folder and allow other users or groups to upload files to it, all uploaded and edited files count against your quota.
-When you re-share files shared with you, the re-share still counts against the quote of the original share owner.
+When you re-share files shared with you, the re-share still counts against the quota of the original share owner.

 Encrypted files are a little larger than unencrypted files; the unencrypted size is calculated against your quota.